archerImagine/DiveIntoPython/Chapter_02/ReadMe.md

 If you see the code to declare properly, you will notice that there is no return type defined.
 A few property of return type in python.

-* A function does not define a return type not its data type.
+* A function does not define a return type nor its data type.
 * A function declaration even does not inform if it returns any value.
-    - In face Python always returns value from a function, if not explicitly returned, it returns `None` by default.
+    - In fact Python always returns value from a function, if not explicitly returned, it returns `None` by default.

 Few differences from other programming languages.